zinping/MERN-Stack-Tracker/README.md

 ## Status & To-Do List

-* Status: backend database connects OK.
+* Status: connects to backend database.
 No frontend as yet
 * To-Do: Complete backend then frontend for a working full stack

 ## Inspiration